Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Columnar and Analytical Databases

-When your primary workload is analytical — scanning large ranges of preprocessed data for ML training or computing aggregations for dashboards — columnar databases and file formats often outperform dedicated TSDBs.
-This category is where preprocessed data really shines.
+When the primary workload is analytical — scanning large ranges of preprocessed data for ML training or computing aggregations for dashboards — columnar databases and file formats often outperform dedicated TSDBs.
+This category is where preprocessed data is best served.

 Apache Parquet + DuckDB

-This combination has quietly become the default storage solution for data science and ML workflows.
-Parquet is a columnar file format; DuckDB is an in-process analytical database (think “SQLite for analytics”).
-Together, they provide zero-infrastructure, blazing-fast analytical queries directly on files.
+This combination has quietly become the default storage solution for data-science and ML workflows.
+Parquet is a columnar file format; DuckDB is an in-process analytical database (conceptually, “SQLite for analytics”).
+Together they provide zero-infrastructure, very fast analytical queries directly on files.

 Pros: